Q-Wrld97/AI-Tic-Tac-Toe/README.md

   **Object-Oriented Programming (OOP)**:utilize object-oriented programming principles.
 This can improve code organization, modularity, and maintainability, making it easier to scale and enhance the game in the future.

   **AI Difficulty**: Currently both alpha beta and min_max are unbeatable but a way we can improve this by implementing a random factor to the AI move this will make the AI more fun to play against and less predictable.
-A possible way to do this is to keep a list of best move and randomly choosing a move from such list or use mean to take the avg move favorable move.
+A possible way to do this is to keep a list of best move and use mean to take the avg move favorable move.
+Another way is to add in depth parameter and set it to only go two deep from the current state unlike our implementation which play the whole game through

 ## How to use FLASK
   **Installation Process**: